nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### 1. Build Automation

 We use Gradle to run tests and manage library dependencies.
 The Gradle configuration for this project is defined in _build.gradle_.
-Refer to [UsingGradle.md](UsingGradle.md) for more instructions on how to use Gradle for build automation.

 ### 2. Continuous Integration

 We use [Travis CI](https://travis-ci.org/) to perform _Continuous Integration_ on our project.
 When code is pushed to this repository, Travis CI will run the project tests automatically to ensure that existing functionality will not be negatively affected by the changes.
-Refer to [UsingTravis.md](UsingTravis.md) for more details.

 ### 3. Making a Release